Simone de Beauvoir

 Although it’s not noted that de Beauvoir collaborated or worked with anyone directly, she did work alongside other famous existentialists such as Jean-Paul Sartre, Albert Camus and Maurice Merleau-Ponty.

-Interestingly, de Beauvoir’s The Second Sex was listed on the Vatican’s Index Librorum Prohibitorum (List of Prohibited Books), following its translation and mass publication, and remains there to this day.
-She was also in a long-term open relationship with philosopher Sartre’s, but they never married.
+Interestingly, de Beauvoir’s The Second Sex was listed on the Vatican’s Index Librorum Prohibitorum (List of Prohibited Books—now discontinued) following its translation and mass publication.
+She was also in a long-term open relationship with philosopher Sartre, but they never married.
+The pair met in 1929 when they were both studying for the agrégation in philosophy (a highly competitive teaching exam) where de Beauvoir placed second only to Sartre.
+She found Sartre a uniquely worthy intellectual counterpart.7

 Relevant Quotes (The Second Sex)